-Skin cancer screenings will begin at 6 p.m. on Wednesday, May 25th inside Mercy Health Center of North Canton.
-Shield M. Wikas, D.O. and Karen Haude, PA-C will perform the screenings.
+Skin cancer screenings will begin at 6 p.m. on Wednesday, Oct.
+13 inside Mercy Health Center of North Canton.
+Shield M. Wikas, D.O., dermatologist, will perform the screenings.
 Skin cancer is the most common of all cancers in the United States, with one in five American developing skin cancer during their lifetime.
-In fact, skin cancer accounts for nearly half of all cancers in the United States.
+In fact, more than 3.5 million cases are diagnosed annually.

 Skin cancer screenings are free, but registration is required.
 To register, call Mercy’s Healthcare Connection at 330-489-1333 or 800-223-8662.

-Mercy Cancer Center is not just a building.
-It’s the heart of Mercy’s integrated cancer program.
-Mercy Cancer Center coordinates Mercy’s broad range of diagnostic procedures, innovative treatments, national cancer research trials, complementary medicine program and support services.
-The American College of Surgeons’ Commission on Cancer (CoC) awarded Mercy Cancer Center the Outstanding Achievement Award for excellence in cancer care.
-Mercy is the only area hospital–and one of just 95 facilities nationwide–to earn the award, along with the CoC’s three-year re-accreditation with commendation during our last survey in 2008.
-Fewer than 20 percent of cancer programs in the United States attain this superior recognition.
-This means most cancer patients can receive cutting-edge cancer care right here in our community.
+Mercy Cancer Center is more than a building.
+The Cancer Center represents a broad range of services for cancer patients including diagnostic procedures, innovative treatments, national cancer research trials, complementary medicine program and extensive support services.
+Mercy Cancer Center maintains a three-year accreditation with commendation from The American College of Surgeons’ Commission on Cancer (CoC) and was the recipient of the Outstanding Achievement Award for excellence in cancer care during its most recent accreditation period, a distinction shared by only 95 facilities nationwide.
+This recognition confirms most cancer patients can receive cutting-edge cancer care right here in our community.